unterstein/dcos-galera/README.md

 If you do not want to use the CLI, just copy the content of `marathon-galera.json` to the DC/OS UI in the service section.

 ## Marathon configuration
 You are dealing with only one marathon application definition.
 Therefore the first node listed as A-Record in DC/OS DNS will initialize a new cluster and all the other nodes will wait a few seconds and join the newly created cluster.
+The idea how to bundle the containers together is from [here](https://www.digitalocean.com/community/tutorials/how-to-configure-a-galera-cluster-with-mariadb-10-1-on-ubuntu-16-04-servers)

 ## Scaling
 Just go to DC/OS UI in the service section and scale your nodes to the needed amount.
 The newly started MariaDB containers will automatically join the cluster.